corsairmarks/combined_silfae_revisited/mod/README.md

     * Use kelp blockers for ocean planets in the custom system initializer
 * 2.1.0 Add slightly recolored female governor clothing
 * 2.1.1 Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
+* 2.1.2 No longer ignore portrait duplication for the pre-scripted empire

 ## Source Code